The Ultimate Guide to Seasonal Landscape Maintenance

 Just as your yard has four distinct seasons of growth and rest, it has four distinct seasons of landscape maintenance.
-What you have to do depends on the time of year and the type of tree or plant, too.
-Here are checklists for lawns; trees, shrubs, and groundcovers; flower and kitchen gardens; and hardscape elements to make the work easy to tackle.
+What you have to do depends on the time of year and the type of tree or plant.
+Here are checklists for seasonal lawn care; trees, shrubs, and groundcovers; flower and kitchen gardens; and hardscape elements to make the work easy to tackle no matter the time of year.

 - Repair dead patches.